 There were no reports of political prisoners or detainees.

 f.
-Arbitrary Interference with Privacy, Family, Home, or Correspondence
+Arbitrary or Unlawful Interference with Privacy, Family, Home, or Correspondence

 While the law usually requires a court order for entry into or search of a private residence, a police inspector or more senior police official may authorize a search without a court order where probable cause to suspect a weapons violation or drug possession exists.

-Section 2 Respect for Civil Liberties, Including:
+Section 2.
+Respect for Civil Liberties, Including:

 a.
-Freedom of Speech and Press
+Freedom of Expression, Including for the Press

 b.
-Freedom of Peaceful Assembly and Association
+Freedoms of Peaceful Assembly and Association

-The constitution provides for freedom of assembly and association, and the government generally respected these rights in practice.
+The constitution provides for the freedoms of peaceful assembly and association, and the government generally respected these rights.

 c.
 Freedom of Religion

+The constitution provides for freedom of internal movement, foreign travel, emigration, and repatriation, and the government generally respected these rights.
 The government generally cooperated with the Office of the UN High Commissioner for Refugees (UNHCR) and other humanitarian organizations in assisting refugees and asylum seekers.